 Post-attachment Inhibitors

 Post-attachment inhibitors are a class of drugs used to suppress HIV in the body.
-When post-attachment inhibitors are used in combination with other HIV-fighting medications, the treatment regimen is referred to as antiretroviral therapy (ART).
+When post-attachment inhibitors are used in combination with other HIV-fighting drugs, the treatment regimen is referred to as antiretroviral therapy (ART).1

 HIV needs to enter human host cells called CD4 cells, or T cells, to replicate.
-In order to enter into these cells, HIV needs to bind to the host cell surface and then fuse itself with the host cell to get inside.
-Post-attachment inhibitors block the binding step in the process, preventing HIV from attaching and getting into its target cell to replicate.
+To enter into these cells, HIV needs to bind to the host cell surface and then fuse itself with the host cell to get inside.
+Post-attachment inhibitors block the binding step in the process, preventing HIV from attaching and getting into its target cell to replicate.2

 1. Binding